bertilmuth/requirementsascode/README.md

 To access the model runner inside of an actor, call `super.getModelRunner()`.

 Note that in any case, an actor returns the event that was published last to the caller of `actor.reactTo()`.

+# Influences and special features
+Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
+It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).

+You can use this library to publish DDD Domain Events without littering your code with calls to a domain event publisher.
+Instead, your command handler returns the event.
+Your event publisher will pick it up automatically.

+The use case model at the boundary represents the single source of truth for interactions started by the user.
+That's why you can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case model.
+The generated use case documents represent always up to date information about how the system works from a user's perspective.

 # Further documentation of requirements as code
 * [Examples for building/running use case models with flows (ModelRunner syntax)](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld)